Listeria Monocytogenes: Understanding the enemy and plotting the defenses

 Know Your Enemy

 L. monocytogenes is a very dangerous and complex organism.
-Understanding it and the risks it poses is a very important first step in dealing with it since this, more than anything else, focuses collective resolve to make dealing with it a priority.
-Just how close we live to it, every single day and how many of us over the past year or two had health issues as a result of ingesting it is an eye opener and shocking/ scary reality.
+Understanding it and the risks it poses is a very important first step to focuses collective resolve and making it a priority.
+Just how close we live to it, and how many of us over the past year or two had health issues as a result of ingesting it is an eye opener and shocking/ scary reality.
 It is, in many regards, our biggest single threat from a bacterial perspective.

 The fact that it is Gram-positive, gives us a clue to its dangerous toxin formation.
 The classification as Gram-positive has nothing to do with gram, as in a measure of weight as I first thought when I heard the word many years ago.
 It refers to the Danish scientist Hans Christian Gram (1853 – 1938) who “devised a method to differentiate two types of bacteria based on the structural differences in their cell walls.
 In his test, bacteria that retain the crystal violet dye do so because of a thick layer of peptidoglycan (a polymer consisting of sugars and amino acids that forms a mesh-like layer outside the plasma membrane of most bacteria, forming the cell wall) and are called Gram-positive bacteria.
 In contrast, Gram-negative bacteria do not retain the violet dye and are coloured red or pink.”
 (Diffen)